The Best Korean Grills in New Malden, London

 Han wows with its interior design.
 Each table is separated into its own booth, elevated in the style of traditional Korean houses, or hanoks.

 The lumber is over 200 years old and imported directly from the peninsula.
 The staff are used to customers unversed in Korean cuisine and have adapted their marinade to be sweeter and less fiery across their broad range of meat.
 But the hidden jewel of Han is tucked below, in the extensive basement.
 Here you’ll find private karaoke rooms that can be rented by the hour.
-The extensive drinks menu includes a wide array of craft beers and cocktails which are brought directly to your dulcet tones.
+The extensive drinks menu includes a wide array of craft beers and cocktails to soothe your throat after all the singing.